The Best Under Cabinet Lighting Options

 Cons:

-• LED light strips don’t provide enough light for focused work
+• LED strips might not provide enough task light

 What Color Light is Best for Under Kitchen Cabinets?